hosted by Revs. Brett and Trish Winters | from $4,210 per person

 We will visit the archaeological ruins at Qumran where the Dead Sea Scrolls were discovered in 1949.
 Climb (by gondola!) to the top of Masada, Harod the Great’s stunning desert retreat/fortress, and take in expansive views of the Judean Desert and Dead Sea.
 End the day with a relaxing bob in the mineral-rich waters of the Dead Sea.
 Tonight the group moves from Bethlehem to Jerusalem for dinner and overnight accommodations on our final two nights.

-In the evening, transfer to Tel Aviv for an overnight flight from Tel Aviv to Kansas City via John F. Kennedy airport in New York.
+In the late evening, the group will transfer to Tel Aviv for an overnight flight to the United States and your return home.

 Your group arrives in New York for connecting flights to Kansas City, arrive in Kansas City at 1:28pm.